This article was originally published on Dance Archives.

 In order to understand dance as an artistic practice, we need to understand that this practice involves an understanding of how the aesthetic functions.

-An experience is said to be aesthetic when the object of attention is perceived as valuable for its own sake, and that perception is accompanied by aesthetic emotion.
+An experience is aesthetic when the object of attention is perceived as valuable for its own sake.
+Aesthetic emotion accompanies that perception.
 A beautiful sunset, a leaf falling from a tree can be the object of aesthetic emotion and experience.

 When you intend to have one or to make an ‘object’ for aesthetic appreciation, you adopt an aesthetic attitude.
-(But you can also intend to have an aesthetic experience or expect to have one, by going to a dance theatre performance, visiting an art gallery or reading a poem.)
+You can also intend to have an aesthetic experience or expect to have one, by going to a dance theatre performance, visiting an art gallery or reading a poem.

-Aesthetic emotion is the knowledge that confirms the attached value to the object and confirms that the aesthetic experience has been had.
+Aesthetic emotion is the knowledge that confirms the attached value to the object.
+It confirms that you had an aesthetic experience.
 Unlike the concrete and complete painting or sculpture in a gallery, dance as a work of art is always in-the-making.

-It is only while it is being danced that it can become an object of attention to which value is attached.
-It is only while it is being danced that it can be perceived.
-This is because the medium of dance is the body and its movement, and the body and its movement, is the artist dancing.
+Dancing can become an object of attention to which value is attached only while the dancers dances.
+We can perceive dancing only while it is being danced.
+This is because the medium of dance is the body and its movement.
+The body and its movement is the artist dancing.

-For the dancer, making an aesthetic choice means that the actual execution of steps is not the focus, but that the concern lies with the movements as a means by which a meaningful “whole” is created.
+For the dancer, making an aesthetic choice means that the actual execution of steps is not the focus.
+The concern lies with the movements as a means by which a meaningful “whole” is created.
 The interaction of the movement structures and inter-relationships of the components of the dance medium are inseparable ingredients of that “whole”.